 To treat a fire ant sting, do not pop the pustule that forms.
 Instead, it can be treated by regular washing and applying bandages to the area.
 Pustules usually disappear within three to 10 days of forming.
 For those who have a more severe reaction, seek medical attention or apply rescue medication, as necessary.

 04 of 07

-Of all the pests that are more dangerous than bedbugs, much ado has been made over mosquitoes in the past two years.
+Of all the pests that are more dangerous than bedbugs, much ado has been made over mosquitoes recently.
 In 2016, mosquitoes were the primary factor in transmitting the Zika virus throughout Central and South America.

-Mosquitoes can be found throughout the world, but prefer to live in warm, moist climates.
+Mosquitoes can be found throughout the world but prefer to live in warm, moist climates.
 Furthermore, mosquitoes are attracted to pools of still, standing water, as they lay eggs in these areas.
 As a parasite, mosquitoes feed off of warm-blooded creatures, ranging from animals to humans.
-While a bite alone can be irritating, a mosquito can also transfer a number of viruses with their attack, including malaria and Zika.
+While a bite alone can be irritating, mosquitos can also transfer a number of viruses with their attack, including malaria and Zika.

 Mosquito bites are characterized by their irritation and raised, red appearance.
 Blistering and bleeding can also be present in the presence of a mosquito bite.
-While bites may not be noticeable at first, they are often exposed within hours of being bit.
-Furthermore, the diseases a mosquito can transfer may not be apparent to begin with, as some of the viruses have an incubation time.
+While bites may not be noticeable at first, they are often exposed within hours of being bitten.
+Furthermore, the diseases a mosquito can transfer may not be apparent immediately, as some of the viruses have an incubation time.

 For as painful as they may be, mosquito bites are relatively easy to deal with.
 Anti-itch cream can help reduce the irritation, with many bites subsiding by themselves within a week.
 Those who are concerned about any additional problems that may come from mosquito bites should consult a doctor.Continue to 5 of 7 below.